Theology and religious studies Degree

 This type of degree offers all-round training in many key skills: historical, linguistic, philosophical, social scientific and textual.
 Candidates will develop the ability to read texts closely, analyse them critically, develop intellectual and conceptual clarity, learn about the importance of cultural and historical context, articulate their thoughts with precision and engage with alternative perspectives on the world.

 Students who attend university will gain numerous set of transferable skills, such as time-management and organisation, from working on deadlines, and social skills from working with others on group projects and presentations.
+Students moving away to university will also become more socially people, providing them a more confident personality.

 Why study Theology and religious studies?